Eli Attie: Television

-After working in the real White House and on the campaign trail, Attie became a writer on the NBC-TV series The West Wing for the last five of the show's seven seasons, ultimately serving as supervising producer.
-Series creator Aaron Sorkin has written that Attie "made a big impact immediately," reducing the show's need for part-time consultants.
+After working in the real White House and on the campaign trail, Attie became a writer and producer on the NBC-TV series The West Wing for the last five of the show's seven seasons -- the only writer to work on the show full-time for five full seasons.

+Series creator Aaron Sorkin has written that Attie "made a big impact immediately," and said at a 2024 celebration of the series at the White House, "if you have a favorite moment from the show, chances are Eli had something to do with it."
 A number of the show's key storylines came from Attie's own experiences in politics.
 In addition, according to David Remnick's biography of Barack Obama, The Bridge: The Life and Rise of Barack Obama, and other news sources, Attie used then-State Senator Obama as a model for the character of Matt Santos, a presidential candidate played by actor Jimmy Smits in the final two seasons of the show.
 Attie was nominated for Writers Guild and Humanitas awards for the episode "Election Day: Part 2", in which Santos wins the presidency.
 In 2020, Attie collaborated with Sorkin on new material for the show's HBO Max reunion special, A West Wing Special to Benefit When We All Vote.

 Attie was a writer and co-executive producer on House for the last five of its eight seasons, and was nominated for a Humanitas award for the series finale, "Everybody Dies", which he co-wrote with series creator David Shore.
 He makes an uncredited appearance in the episode as well.

-His more recent television credits include Fox's well-reviewed baseball drama Pitch and Showtime's hit Wall Street drama Billions.
+Attie's more recent television credits include several seasons as a writer and producer on Showtime's Wall Street drama Billions -- he makes a brief appearance as a presidential aide in its series finale -- as well as on Netflix's political thriller The Diplomat and on the streamer's limited series Zero Day, which starred Robert De Niro.